SirBugs/whereru/README.md

 # whereru
-Whereru is an awesome OSINT tool, able to find any username in any platform within 1 second
+Whereru is an awesome OSINT tool, able to find any username in any platform within 1 second.

+Non Completed Project Yet.